catofworld123/Mslan_oneHP/README.md

 Better Than Wolves on half HP?
 IMPOSSIBLE! or is it?
 Addon originally for Mslan that makes you have only half a heart.
+[WARNING] All versions past v1.2 are no longer tested on 3.0.0 3a.
+Versions BEFORE v1.2 DO NOT work on 3.0.0 5a.
+You've been warned.

 Changelog: